apache/carbondata/docs/mv-guide.md

  **NOTE**:
    * Group by and Order by columns has to be provided in projection list while creating materialized view.
-   * If only single related table is involved in materialized view creation, then TableProperties of related table (if not present in a aggregate function like sum(col)) listed below will be inherited to materialized view.
+   * If only single fact table is involved in materialized view creation, then TableProperties of fact table (if not present in a aggregate function like sum(col)) listed below will be inherited to materialized view.
        1. SORT_COLUMNS
        2. SORT_SCOPE